 Full Day Fishing Trip in Chandeleur Islands

-Captain Elijah Troutman knows these waters like the back of his hand, and he's ready to show you why the Chandeleur Islands are some of the Gulf Coast's best-kept secrets for inshore fishing.
-This isn't your typical half-day harbor trip – we're talking about a full 8-hour adventure that'll take you to prime fishing grounds where the big ones are biting.
-Departing from Pass Christian Harbor aboard a well-equipped 23' Lightning Marine, you and up to three fishing buddies will have the boat all to yourselves.
-Captain Troutman handles everything from your fishing license to the live bait, so all you need to bring is your appetite for some serious angling action.
+Captain Elijah Troutman knows these waters like the back of his hand, and he's ready to put you on some seriously good fish in the Chandeleur Islands.
+This isn't your typical half-day trip – we're talking a full 8 hours of prime inshore fishing time aboard his 23' Lightning Marine.
+Departing from Pass Christian Harbor, you and up to three buddies will have the boat all to yourselves while targeting some of the Gulf's most sought-after species.
+The captain handles everything from your fishing license to live bait, so all you need to bring is your appetite for adventure and maybe some snacks for the ride.

 What to Expect on the Water